-Now yeah, on the surface this seems like your usual, “Random people forced into a team” setting like Suicide Squad, Guardians of the Galaxy, Justice League/Avengers kind of thing.
-But in a fun twist, they all have a big part of the story, and when they do come together, you fully understand why.
+Now yeah, on the surface this seems like your usual “random people forced into a team” setting like Suicide Squad, Guardians of the Galaxy, Justice League/Avengers kind of thing.
+But in a fun twist, they all have a big part of the story, and when they do come together, you completely understand why.

-I cannot do this Birds of Prey review though without talking about the fight scenes.
-Which were so bonkers and awesome that I truly can’t describe them, it’s that good, and creative, and hilarious and fun.
-I seriously think that the writers and fight choreographers looked at each other and went, “How crazy can we make this?” and if that’s the case, I love them all.
+I cannot write this Birds of Prey review though without talking about the fight scenes.
+They were so bonkers and awesome that I truly can’t describe them.
+It’s that good, and creative, and hilarious and fun.
+I seriously think that the script writers and fight choreographers looked at each other and went, “How crazy can we make this?” and if that’s the case, I love them all.

-Seriously, from Harley going and raiding a police station, to the teased “funhouse” fight, to high speed chases, and more, they are not afraid to get clever, violent, and hilarious, and each lady gets their chance to shine.
+Seriously, from Harley raiding a police station, to the teased “funhouse” fight, to high speed chases, and more…they are not afraid to get clever, violent, and hilarious, and each lady gets their chance to shine.
 Speaking of which…

 From Huntress’ social awkwardness (“I don’t have rage issues!”) to Dinah fighting her family legacy and trying to survive, to Montoya trying to show her value and Cain learning from Harley, it’s all good stuff.
 In fact, I LOVED the “buddy movie” bits with Harley and Cassandra a lot because it was really well written and acted.

-Could they have had more time together as a team and as a presence?
+Could they have had more time together as a team?
 Sure, but that’s what sequels are for!
 And they do tease several sequels.
 Trust me.

-I’m talking the classic Harley Quinn outfit, hyenas and beavers, the singing of Black Canary (as well as a tease to her lineage…), roller derby, 4th wall breaking, it’s a cornucopia of references and Easter Eggs that you need to watch multiple times to enjoy them all.
+I’m talking the classic Harley Quinn outfit, hyenas and beavers, the singing of Black Canary (as well as a tease to her lineage…), roller derby, and 4th wall breaking.
+It’s a cornucopia of references and Easter Eggs that you need to watch multiple times to enjoy them all.
 And you should enjoy it all.
 But…

 I won’t lie, there are some things that do stick out.
 For example, because Harley is telling the story, we have a lot of jump cuts and timeline issues.
 If you’ve seen Season 1 of The Witcher, it’s that kind of thing.
 To be clear, The Witcher was MUCH worse with its timelines, but it’s the same idea.

-Plus, as noted the Birds of Prey don’t really get together until the end of the film, and while that’s ok in context, those wanting it to be more than the “Harley and Cassandra” show may be a little disappointed.
+Plus, as noted the Birds of Prey don’t really get together until the end of the film.
+While that’s okay in context, those wanting it to be more than the “Harley and Cassandra” show may be a little disappointed.
 Especially with the fun performances by Mary Elizabeth-Winstead, Rosie Perez, and Jurnee Smollett-Bell.

-Which brings me to the big question, or should I say the “troll question” of: “Is this film showcasing a “feminist agenda”?”
+Which brings me to the big question, or should I say the “troll question” of: “Is this film showcasing a ‘feminist agenda’?”
 Seriously?
 Do I have to answer that?
 No, it’s not!
 Is it about women empowerment at points?
 Yeah.
-But despite what some people are saying, they don’t beat you over the head with it.
+Despite what some people are saying, they don’t beat you over the head with it.
 Only Harley and Rene’s stories are honestly about getting out from the thumb of men who don’t appreciate them.
-Don’t go into this film thinking like the trolls, go into this to see a fun movie.
+Don’t go into this film thinking like the trolls, go into it to see a fun movie.

 This leads to my final point, the box office results.
 Birds of Prey honestly hasn’t met its projections, and that makes me sad.
 It WILL make a profit, believe that.
 Will it make as much as other DC/Marvel movies?
-No, it won’t, but that doesn’t make it a failure, far from it.
+No, it won’t, but that doesn’t make it a failure.

 This movie is a success for the sole reason that it got made!
 Margot Robbie and director Cathy Yan FOUGHT for this movie to be made!
 It’s here, and it’s fun, and those that ARE seeing it are loving it!
 I’ve seen all sorts of fans praising it on Twitter and Facebook, including people who don’t know the lore of Harley and the BOP like I do.

 The bottom line is this.
-If you’re looking for a fun, funny, action-packed, unapologetic romp of a film?
-Then go see Birds of Prey!
+If you’re looking for a funny, action-packed, unapologetic romp of a film, then go see Birds of Prey!

 Or don’t…and wait for Harley to come and find you, you’ve been warned.